 Member of the:

-Federated Garden Clubs of CT., Inc.
+The Federated Garden Clubs of CT., Inc.

-The National Council of State Garden Clubs, Inc.
+National Garden Clubs, Inc

 New England Region of National Garden Clubs, Inc.